Raghav1606/Raghav1606.github.io/_pages/about.md

 I have a rich technical experience of 2+ yrs as a software developer at Goldman Sachs, where my role is mainly concerned with developing microstructure applications that facilitates low latency trading for institutional clients.
 Over time, I have also developed exprtise in scalable and distributed systems, system design (HLD and LLD), socket programming and backend application development.

 Prior to this, I have had experience in competitive programming and worked as a freelance problem contributor at hackerearth - creating official and unofficial programming challenges.
-I have also interned at Sandrock e-Technologies, where I got hands on experience in java development.
+I have also interned at Sandrock e-Securities, where I got hands on experience in java development.

 Here is my [Curriculum Vitae](https://raghav1606.github.io/files/CV.pdf)